Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bound for Counting Edge Covers

-Let $I_j(G)$ be the number of independent sets of size exactly $j$.
-Let $G'$ be graph after subdividing all edges by placing one new vertex on each edge.
-Let the set of new vertices be $U$.
-Let $N_i(G')$ be the number of subsets $E'$ of edges of $G'$ such that $i$ vertices of $V$ are not covered and all vertices of $U$ are covered.
-We follow a similar argument as in \cite{BordewichDK08, BubleyD97} to count the number of subgraphs that contribute to $N_i(G')$.
-For some independent set $S$ of size $j$ in $G$, consider some vertex $v\in S$.
-Suppose its adjacent edges $(v,v_1),\ldots,(v,v_{r})$ got subdivided to get the edges $(v,u_1),\ldots,(v,u_{r}),(v_1,u_1),\ldots,(v_r,u_r)$ for some $u_1,\ldots,u_r\in U$.
-We select none of $(v,u_1),\ldots,(v,u_r)$ and select all of $(v_1,u_1),\ldots,(v_r,u_r)$ in the solution.
-Let us repeat this for every $v\in S$.
-For the remaining edges, we choose them in such a way that every $u\in U$ has at least one of its two incident edges selected.
-The number of possible ways for this forms the LHS of the below equation.
-The RHS is obtained from the observation that the above process creates every subset of edges where $S$ is not covered and all of $U$ is covered.
-If $E'$ is a subset of edges that leaves a subset $S'$ of vertices uncovered, then the process generates $E'$ when it is performed on a $S\subseteq S'$.
-This means that there are exactly $\binom{i}{j}$ subsets $S$ for which the process creates $E'$.
+Let $I_j(H)$ be the number of independent sets of size exactly $j$ in $H$.
+We subdivide all edges of $H$ by placing a new vertex on each edge.
+Let $G$ be the resulting graph and let $U$ be the set of new vertices.
+Let $N_i(G)$ be the number of subsets $E' \subseteq E(G)$ such that $i$ vertices of $V$ are not covered and all vertices of $U$ are covered.
+We follow a similar argument as in \cite{BordewichDK08, BubleyD97} to count the number of subgraphs that contribute to $N_i(G)$.